-1Expressed as median ()
+1Expressed as median (interquartile range)

 Table S2: Frequency of adjunctive therapies between albuterol dosing stratified by study year.
-All results expressed as n (%), where n is the number of subjects during the specific year and the percent is calculated as the percentage of all patients for a specific year receiving the specific albuterol dosage.
+All results expressed as n (%) except as noted, where n is the number of subjects during the specific year and the percent is calculated as the percentage of all patients for a specific year receiving the specific albuterol dosage.